 - Share content (Google documents, sites, videos, and calendars) with group addresses

 Of course, in this case, email messages sent to groups won't be delivered.

 ControlsCan I control how people use Groups for Business?

 Yes.
-As a Google Apps administrator, you can turn on Groups for Business or disable it.
+As a G Suite administrator, you can turn on Groups for Business or disable it.
 If the service is on, you still retain full control over the groups in your organization.
 You can also prevent users from adding external members to their groups, edit or delete users' groups, or even stop users from creating their own groups altogether.

 You can control whether users can add themselves to a specific group.
 But you can't prevent users from removing themselves from groups.
-To ensure that users remain members of specific groups (for example, an "all employees" group), maintain the group on an LDAP server, and use Google Apps Directory Sync to periodically synchronize those groups with Google Apps.
+To ensure that users remain members of specific groups (for example, an "all employees" group), maintain the group on an LDAP server, and use Google Cloud Directory Sync to periodically synchronize those groups with G Suite.